brandonbrumfield/rock-paper-scissors/README.md

-This is rock paper scissors coded in javascript and running via browser console.
+This is rock paper scissors coded in javascript and updated to use a UI.